cylc/cylc-admin/docs/proposal-rose-suite-run.md

-In reality, Cylc has become the centre of the Rose application suites, and the extra functionalities provided by Rose are equally desirable on sites who choose not to use Cylc.
+In reality, Cylc has become the centre of the Rose application suites, and the extra functionalities provided by Rose are equally desirable on sites who choose not to use Rose.

 The logical step is therefore to move these extra functionalities provided by Rose into Cylc - and retire `rose suite-run` and related utilities - so that